Implications of $f(R)$ gravity on late-time cosmic structure growth through a complete description of density perturbations: Coefficients in metric potential equations

 \section{Coefficients in metric potential equations}

 In this appendix we present the coefficients for Eqs. (\ref{eq:PhiSum}) and (\ref{eq:PsiSum}).
 To simplify their visualisation, here we write them in the weak $f(R)$ limit, with each coefficient being shown only at lowest order in $\FF_n$.
+We note that these have not been presented in the lierature so far.
 All of these coefficients share a common denominator, which is given by

 We now present the coefficients for metric perturbation $\Phi$:

 The coefficients for the metric perturbation $\Psi$ are